e-mage/local-events/vllm_cli/MODIFICATION_IMPLEMENTATION.md

-# Modification Implementation Plan: VK Integration
+# Modification Implementation Plan: Database Integration

-This document outlines the phased implementation plan for integrating VK.com functionality into the `vllm_cli` tool.
+This document outlines the phased implementation plan for integrating a SQLite database and batch processing capabilities into the `vllm_cli` tool.

 ## Journal